nsteele/home/README.md

 Use a `vim` installation with python support.
 My preferred is

 ```
-sudo apt-get install vim-gnome-py2
+sudo apt-get install vim-gnome
-sudo update-alternatives --config vim # Opens window where you can specify the python 2 or 3 version of vim as default
+sudo update-alternatives --config vim # Opens window where you can specify default vim
-sudo update-alternatives --config vi  # Opens window where you can specify the python 2 or 3 version of vim as default
+sudo update-alternatives --config vi  # Opens window where you can specify default vi as vim
-sudo update-alternatives --config editor  # Opens window where you can specify the python 2 or 3 version of vim as default
+sudo update-alternatives --config editor  # Opens window where you can specify vim as default editor
 ```

-Note that the `vim-ros` plugin requires `python` 2, but YouCompleteMe on Ubuntu 16.04 gives an error on opening `vim` when using `python` 2.
-For non-ROS developers, use `vim` with `python` 3 and disable `vim-ros` in your `.vimrc`.
-For ROS developers, a work around is TBD.

 ### Ubuntu 14.04